sargalias/old-personal-website/posts/Programming first principles/10. First principle - Principle of least knowledge/Programming first principles - 10. First principle - Principle of least knowledge.md

 The [interface segregation principle](https://en.wikipedia.org/wiki/Interface_segregation_principle) is a stricter application, encouraging even less knowledge.

-Not accessing (or not being able to access) "private" properties of things is also known as [information hiding](https://en.wikipedia.org/wiki/Information_hiding) and is also an application of [encapsulation](<https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)>).
+We shouldn't be able to access "private" properties of things.
+The official name for this is  [information hiding](https://en.wikipedia.org/wiki/Information_hiding) and it's also how we create [encapsulation](<https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)>).

 The [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) applies the principle of least knowledge in the scope of methods and functions.

-The [open-closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) formally emphasises the importance of minimizing changes to code, which the principle of least knowledge facilitates.
+The [open-closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) formally emphasises the importance of minimizing changes to code.
+It essentially consists of the programming first principles, where the principle of least knowledge plays an important role.

+Not accessing global variables and such is an application of the principle of least knowledge.
+Ideally we don't want our functions to know anything except things directly in their scope.
+If necessary, we can reach up to instance scope or module scope.
+This falls under the concept of [side effects](/blog/programming-first-principles-side-effects/), which is also an important topic in [functional programming](https://en.wikipedia.org/wiki/Functional_programming).

 The examples given above can also be thought of as applying separation of concerns or the principle of abstraction.

-Another application is not accessing global variables and such, a strong encouragement / requirement in functional programming.

 **Usage in non-OOP code**

-Not everything uses interfaces, such as functions or modules, but everything should be treated as though it formally has an interface.
-In other words the principle of least knowledge in code is universal, regardless of whether the language provides interfaces for classes, interfaces / types for functions outside of a class (e.g. something like TypeScript), or anything else.
+Not everything uses interfaces, such as functions or modules.
+However everything should be treated as though it formally has an interface.

+In other words the principle of least knowledge in code is universal, regardless of whether the language provides interfaces for classes, parameter types for functions (e.g. TypeScript), or anything else.

-What all these principles have in common is that they can be thought of as applications of principle of least knowledge in different contexts.
+**Suggestion for use**

 What works for me personally is to think of the principle of least knowledge as one of the root principles.
-It can be used to derive others such as interfaces, interface segregation principle, law of Demeter, information hiding, etc. That way I know the **why**, the principle behind those principles, and can make intelligent decisions on how to apply it even in cases where the other principles may not specify.
+It can be used to derive others such as interfaces, interface segregation principle, law of Demeter, information hiding, etc.

+That way I know the **why**, the motivation behind the principles.
+This means I can make intelligent decisions on how to structure my code more naturally, even without directly thinking of principles such as interfaces, law of Demeter, etc.

+If anything, those principles serve more as ideas on how to proceed or confirmations that I'm thinking along the right lines.
+Additionally, it allows me to understand those principles much better, because through the principle of least knowledge I can see the motivation behind them, what they're trying to solve, and what their purpose is.

 That's not necessarily what you have to do, it's just what works for me.

 ## Theory